 Whether you’re an experienced ecommerce retailer, or you’re newer to the space, demand planning can take time to execute well.

-ShipBob’s inventory management and inventory forecasting features reduce your data collection, organization, and implementation time, so that you can create your demand plan faster and execute on it for your customers.
+ShipBob’s inventory management and inventory forecasting features reduce your data collection, organisation, and implementation time, so that you can create your demand plan faster and execute on it for your customers.

 Integrations with apps like Inventory Planner offer even more assistance for retailers with their inventory management, with features like replenishment recommendations, purchase budgeting, and custom forecasts.